C-Brown/C-Brown.github.io/_posts/2019-03-01-MSF-Analysis-1.md

 End of assembler dump.
 gdb-peda$
 ```
-We can see the "call eax" instruction, which is where our shellcode is called.
-Lets set a breakpoint there and step in.
+We can see the "call eax" instruction at 0x08048477, which is where our shellcode is called.
+Let's set a breakpoint there and step in.
 ```nasm
 gdb-peda$ break *0x08048477
 Breakpoint 1 at 0x8048477